DerekNonGeneric/openinf-wg-a-team/README.md

 developing a new harness.
 Our interests here are empowering developers to write tests independently, but we sometimes contribute tests here as part of the bootstrapping process.
-As with unit tests, developers are best suited to writing functional tests as they understand overall test coverage and design.
+As with unit tests, developers are best suited to writing functional tests as they understand overall test coverage and design. -->

+We set and deliver quarterly goals, which is usually an excellent place to see what we’re up to. <!-- If you’d like us to incorporate some work into our plans, fill out our project request form. -->

+See the [Project Central wiki page][] for a list of projects we own.

-</section> <!-- END #what-we-do-not-work-on -->
+</details></section> <!-- END #what-we-do-n-dont-work-on -->

 <br /><br />